neutmute/RPi.Demo/README.md

 2) Console app with an OWIN hosted webserver, using Nancy, SignalR and NoWin.
 SignalR on mono cannot host websockets and the transport falls back to Server Side Events.
-Response is very slow while dragging a slider backward and foward with several seconds lag before the server sees this response. see RPi.Nancy
+Response is very slow while dragging a slider backward and foward with several seconds lag before the server sees this response. see RPi.Nancy.
+Response is even slower using Katana as the web server.

 WinForms on mono 3.x is broken at the time of writing.